 Our two ears work in delicate harmony to make localization easy, and people who have single-sided deafness can attest to having difficulty with this skill.
 Dr. Francis Kuk writes in the Hearing Review that to improve localization, the first requirement is binaural cues from wearing two hearing aids.

-If you aren't sure whether or not you need to wear two hearing aids (or even one), find a hearing healthcare professional in our directory.
+If you aren't sure whether or not you need to wear two hearing aids (or even one), find a hearing healthcare professional in our directory of consumer-reviewed clinics.
 They will give you a thorough hearing test and provide the best advice for how to get back to hearing your best.